iokpala/primes/README.md

 ###Usage
 ```
 cd /root/of/this/project
-./primes --count n # where n is the number of prime-number you want generated
+./primes --count n # where n is the number of prime-numbers you want generated

 e.g: ./primes --count 10
 ```